reichlab/docs.zoltardata/docs/ScoreQueryFormat.md

 ## Data format

-The scores are saved in the CSV format documented at [Score data format (CSV)](FileFormats.md#score-data-format-csv).
+The scores are returned in the CSV format documented at [Score data format (CSV)](FileFormats.md#score-data-format-csv).